Travel Diaries: How A Flight Attendant Travels The World

 What’s your best travel hack?
 Invest in packing cubes.
 The best part of packing cubes is the organization.
 If you travel frequently, it’s important to be organized so you don’t lose your items or panic if you think you’ve lost them.
 They also help you fit more things in your luggage since they’re so compact.

 What’s better: solo trips or traveling in groups?
 Depends on the group.
-I prefer traveling in groups with experienced travelers.
+I prefer traveling in groups with experienced travellers.

 What’s a touristy spot that’s actually worth it?
 Miami!
 I love the food and walking on the strip.